-When you buy your policy, you must tell us which destinations you want to cover - including any transit stops where you'll leave the airport.
-You don't have to list transit stops when they're less than 24 hours and you'll stay in the airport - you're automatically covered in those airports.
+When you buy your policy, you must tell us which destinations you want to cover - including any transit stops where you'll be spending more than 48 hours.
+You don't have to list transit stops when they're less than 48 hours - you're automatically covered in those destinations.

-We won't cover you for events outside of the airport in a destination that isn't listed on your Certificate of Insurance.
+We won't cover you for events in any destination that isn't listed on your Certificate of Insurance, unless you are spending less than 48 hours in that destination.